-Hey, I have no photo to share today but I will show you a couple of exercises that you can do if you experience wrist pain from lifting.
+Hey, I have no photo to share today, but I will show you a few exercises that you can do if you experience wrist pain from weightlifting.

 CLICK HERE to watch the video.

 Stand in an upright position.
 Extend your arms straight out front at about shoulder height.
 With a loose fist grip, go through tracing the alphabet (A, B, C, D) in a good, controlled movement.
 Try to do the full range of motion that your wrists can do.

 Perform these movements for about 10 seconds.
 It is not necessary to go through the entire alphabet.
 Do the movement for 10 seconds in a full range of motion because the end ranges are the most important.
 Often, those end ranges are stiff, which can affect our ability to do weight training.
 This can also lead to wrist pain, so it is important to loosen them up.

 You can do this exercise in a standing or sitting position.
 Bend your elbow against your body.
 Bring your opposite arm over, place your hand underneath your arm, and then rotate the wrist.
 Move through the outside direction with very small movement.
 Relax for a while and repeat the exercise.

 Perform 1 rep with a hold at the end for 10 seconds.
 There shouldn’t be any pain when you reach the end ― you should feel a slight stretch.
 The purpose of this exercise is to work on the end range of movements.
 Often, the end range of motion gets ignored, causing tightness, stiffness, and pain in the wrist.

 Stand in an upright position with your elbow bent against your body.
 Using the resistance band, move your fist from neutral to extended and then back to neutral.
 Repeat the movements.